 That only leaves raising taxes.
 There are three main areas where the federal government can look to increase taxes.
-The first being Income Taxes, the second being Estate and Gift Taxes, and then a third category we call other taxes.
+The first is Income Taxes, the second is Estate and Gift Taxes, and then a third category we call other taxes.

 Pay Now vs Pay Later

-This creates an incredible opportunity for every American saving for their retirement.
+This creates a massive opportunity for every American saving for their retirement.
 For the first time in history, we know the exact day that tax rates will move higher.
 So here is how we are approaching it, TAXES ARE ON SALE!
 They were higher prior to the TCJA and will be higher again in 2026.
-When you couple that with the massive national debt, where do you think taxes will be during the next 10, 20 or 50 years?
-We can't say for sure, but we believe since taxes are near historical lows coupled with the unprecedented national debt AND the federal government’s need to raise revenue's, taxes will most likely be higher - possibly much higher.
+When you couple that with the massive national debt, where do you think taxes will be during the next 10, 20, or 50 years?
+We can't say for sure, but we believe due to the fact that taxes are near historical lows coupled with the unprecedented national debt AND the federal government’s need to raise revenue, taxes will most likely be higher - possibly much higher.

 Start building out your assets utilizing different account types to both accumulate and distribute your wealth.
 To accomplish this, we first have to understand "The Order of Money" which is how we categorize different types of accounts based on the current tax environment.
 The key point of emphasis here is that not all money is taxed the same.
 Some account types get preferential treatment in the tax code.
 Then, we use the Order of Money to fill out our "Tax Efficient Funnels."
 You can see the concept illustrated below.

 In retirement, the tax game completely changes.
-Creating flexibility now will go a long way towards eliminating many of the avoidable taxes in retirement and may ultimately be the difference between running out of money and having your assets lasting as long as you do.
+Creating flexibility now will go a long way toward eliminating many of theavoidable taxes in retirement and may ultimately be the difference between running out of money and having your assets last as long as you do.